sam-grant/sam-grant/README.md

 ### Hello there

-I am **Samuel Grant**, a physicist and programmer from the U.K. The repositories below contain code written for my Ph.D. research at the Fermilab Muon $g-2$ experiment.
+I am **Samuel Grant**, a physicist and programmer from the U.K. The repositories below mostly contain code written for my Ph.D. research at the Fermilab Muon $g-2$ experiment.

 - [EDM](https://github.com/sam-grant/EDM): analysis code centred on extracting a muon electric dipole moment (EDM) signal from large datasets.